The Kestrel 4 Ounce Tuning Lever

 Q: Does the hydro-dipped burl wood pattern really look like wood?

 A: Yes, it's quite stunning, as the hydrographic film is a photo reproduction of real wood grain.
-Everyone who has seen the prototype in person thought it was wood.
+Everyone who has seen our levers in person has been surprised that it's not actual wood.